fs-c/maniac/README.md

     -m	path to .osu beatmap file
     -p  PID of osu! process (optional on Windows)
+    -d  humanization level
-    -a  address of the playback time in memory (optional on Linux) -d  humanization level
+    -a  address of the playback time in memory (optional, supply this if the pattern scanning fails)
 ```

 #### Humanization